Thorpe, Surrey: History

 Archeological finds in the surrounds point to Bronze and Iron Age as well as Roman settlements.
 Chertsey Abbey records note a place of worship at Thorpe from the 7th century (seemingly on the same site); the chancel of the parish church was constructed as a chapel of retreat for the private use of Chertsey's Abbot and stands on Roman and pre-Roman foundations.
 The nave of the present church dates from the 10th century; millennium celebrations at St. Mary's took place in 1990.
 Accordingly, Thorpe lay in the Godley hundred, so-named for the national religious prominence of this abbey, and percentage of dues payable to it.
 Sizeable portions of the land of Godley hundred belonged to the medieval Roman Catholic church before the dissolution of the monasteries.

 Thorpe appears in Domesday Book of 1086 as Torp.
 It was held by Chertsey Abbey.
-Its domesday assets were: 7 hides.
-It had 9 ploughlandss compared to 33 of meadow, herbage (typically woodland) worth 24 hogs.
+Its domesday assets were: seven hides.
+It had nine ploughlandss compared to 33 of meadow, herbage (typically woodland) worth 24 hogs.
 It rendered £12 per year.
-Until the Inclosure Act 'privatised' them here, approximately half of the parish lay in common fields.
+Until the Thorpe Inclosure Act 1807 (47 Geo.
+3 Sess.
+2. c. lxiii) 'privatised' them here, approximately half of the parish lay in common fields.

+In 1951 the parish had a population of 2,449.
+On 1 April 1974 the parish was abolished.

 From the church a path, the 'Monks Walk', runs to the Chertsey abbey (since ruined).